-The Small Miner Exclusion Statement (SMES) is one of three regulatory instruments that the Department of Environmental Quality (DEQ) Hard Rock Mining Bureau (HRMB) administers under the 1971 Montana Metal Mine Reclamation Act (MMRA).
-The SMES is not a mining permit, but is an exclusion from the requirement to obtain a mining permit.
+The Small Miner Exclusion Statement (SMES) is administered by the Department of Environmental Quality (DEQ) Mining Bureau (MB).
+The SMES is not a mining permit but is an exclusion from the requirement to obtain a mining permit.
 The SMES is an agreement that a miner signs attesting that they will follow the rules and conditions of the exclusion statement in order to be exempted from obtaining a full mining permit.

 The following notes and Frequently Asked Questions are meant to summarize the legal requirements and department policies related to the SMES program.
 However, this should not be relied upon as a comprehensive list of all legal requirements.
-Rather, the small miner should refer to the provisions of the MMRA and Administrative Rules of Montana (ARM) to determine all compliance requirements.
+Rather, the small miner should refer to the provisions of the Metal Miner Reclamation Act (MMRA) and Administrative Rules of Montana (ARM) to identify all compliance requirements.